EdinburghNLP/spot-data/README.md

 RST parser [3]

-This dataset is intended to aid sentiment analysis research and, in particular, the evaluation of methods that attempt to predict sentiment on a finer-grained, segment-level basis.
+This dataset is intended to aid sentiment analysis research and, in particular, the evaluation of methods that attempt to predict sentiment on a fine-grained, segment-level basis.

 Statistics and details about the dataset's creation can be found in our paper: